Luminaar/convbump/README.md

 `pytest` will take configuration from `pytest.ini` file first (if present), then from `pyproject.toml`.
 Add any local configuration to `pytest.ini`.
-Configuration in `pyproject.toml` will be used in Teamcity.
-You can run your tests the same way as Teamcity to catch any errors
+Configuration in `pyproject.toml` will be used in CI.
+You can run your tests the same way as CI to catch any errors

 	$ pytest -c pyproject.toml